Matt Blunt: Favorability

 His approval ratings gradually rose during his term in office.
-A February–March 2008, poll by the Republican polling firm American Viewpoint showed Blunt with an approval rating of 57%.
+A February – March 2008, poll by the Republican polling firm American Viewpoint showed Blunt with an approval rating of 57%.
 On January 22, 2008, Blunt surprised the GOP when he announced he would not run for re-election.
 Polls showed that he was running behind the presumptive Democratic nominee, Attorney General Jay Nixon.

 Other activities

 As Governor, Blunt was a member of the National Governors Association, Southern Governors' Association, and the Republican Governors Association.

 As Commander-in-Chief of the Missouri National Guard, Governor Blunt visited Missouri National guard troops serving in Afghanistan, Iraq, Kosovo, Kuwait, and on the Mexican border.

-Because he had been called for active duty while serving as Secretary of State, Blunt's office responded to questions about what would happen if the governor were called to service.
-In accordance with Pentagon regulations and the Missouri Constitution, if Blunt was called for military duty while Governor, he would have been required to either transfer his gubernatorial powers to Lieutenant Governor Peter Kinder, or resign from the Naval Reserve.
+Because he had been called for active duty while serving as secretary of state, Blunt's office responded to questions about what would happen if the governor were called to service.
+In accordance with Pentagon regulations and the Missouri Constitution, if Blunt was called for military duty while governor, he would have been required to either transfer his gubernatorial powers to Lieutenant Governor Peter Kinder, or resign from the Naval Reserve.

 Career after governorship

-Prior to his appointment as president of the American Automotive Policy Council in 2011, Blunt served as a member of the board of Copart, an auto salvage company in Fairfield, California; an advisor for Solamere Capital, a suburban Boston private equity firm started by Tagg Romney; a consultant for Cassidy & Associates, a Washington, D.C. lobbying firm, and a partner with The Ashcroft Group, the Washington, D.C. and St. Louis-based consulting firm founded by former U.S. Attorney General John Ashcroft.
+Prior to his appointment as president of the American Automotive Policy Council in 2011, Blunt served as a member of the board of Copart, an auto salvage company in Fairfield, California; an advisor for Solamere Capital, a suburban Boston private equity firm started by Tagg Romney; a consultant for Cassidy & Associates, a Washington, D.C., lobbying firm, and a partner with The Ashcroft Group, the Washington, D.C., and St. Louis-based consulting firm founded by former U.S. Attorney General John Ashcroft.
 Blunt has continued to advocate for greater transparency in government spending, state and national lawsuit reform and improving public education.

 Blunt has been critical of cuts to education funding, arguing that they will erode Missouri's future.
 He wrote, "States will either be welfare states that protect welfare programs, or they will be education states that prepare for the future."
 He has also questioned the proposal to cut state scholarship funding for private colleges, writing in an op-ed, "I have been surprised to see those private schools and their students become a scapegoat as the state cuts education funding and scholarships."

 President of the American Automotive Policy Council

 In February 2011, Matt Blunt was selected as president of the American Automotive Policy Council (AAPC).
-The AAPC is a policy association created by General Motors, Ford and Chrysler.
-The council, is a bipartisan 501(c)6 based in Washington, D.C. and its mission is to promote the unique and significant economic contribution of the U.S.-based auto companies to the American economy.
-Blunt's leadership at one of the United States' top automobile and component-producing states is a major reason he was chosen to lead the policy initiatives of General Motors, Ford, Chrysler.
+The AAPC is a trade association created by General Motors, Ford and Chrysler.
+The council is based in Washington, D.C., and its mission is to promote the public image and lobby for the interests of these "Big Three" American automobile companies.
+Blunt's governorship of one of the United States' top automobile and automobile-component producing states was given as a major reason for him being chosen to lead the council.